Trump says Venezuelan airspace will reopen to commercial travel and Americans soon can visit

 Venezuela’s government did not immediately comment.

-While the State Department continued to warning Americans against traveling to Venezuela, at least one U.S. airline announced its intention to soon resume direct flights between the countries.
+While the State Department continued warning Americans against traveling to Venezuela, at least one U.S. airline announced its intention to resume direct flights between the countries soon.

-American Airlines was the last U.S. airline flying to Venezuela when it suspended flights in 2019 that it operated between Miami and the capital, Caracas, as well as the oil hub city of Maracaibo.
+American Airlines was the last U.S. airline flying to Venezuela when in 2019 it suspended flights between Miami and the capital, Caracas, as well as the oil hub city of Maracaibo.
 The airline said Thursday it would share additional details about the return to service in the coming months as it works with federal authorities on security assessments and necessary permissions.

 “We have a more than 30-year history connecting Venezolanos to the U.S., and we are ready to renew that incredible relationship,” Nat Pieper, American’s chief commercial officer, said in a statement.
 “By restarting service to Venezuela, American will offer customers the opportunity to reunite with families and create new business and commerce with the United States.”